mdrashidah/MS.-Excel-For-Data-Analysis/README.md

 # MS.-Excel-For-Data-Analysis
 About Practice exercises and projects to learn data analysis with Excel.
-Glad to see you here, Let's explore together! 🔍💻 This repository contains my practice exercises and projects related to data analysis using Microsoft Excel.
+Glad to see you here.
+Let's explore it together! 🔍💻 This repository contains my practice exercises and projects related to data analysis using Microsoft Excel.

 # MS-Excel-For-Data-Analysis